capitalch/trace-new/notes/tracking.md

-## To do for layout in Chakra UI
+## To do for layout
-1. Put logo, conditional menu and login in header
+1. Breadcrumb in content
-																							2. Sidebar menu submenu antd final
+2. Header login / logout mechanism
-3. Click of menu item loads component in content
+3. If isSuperAdmin then show superadmin menu in sidebar and superadmin dashboard
-4. Breadcrumb in content
+4. If isAdmin then show admin menu in sidebar and admin dashboard
-5. Drawer for mobile with same menu.
-Click of menu item loads component
+5. if isUser then show normal user menu in sidebar and user dashboard
-6. Open close of sidebar
+6. Logout mechanism
-7. Conditional menu in header
+7. Modal dialog